quantrajveer/quantrajveer.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Econometrics at the University of California, Riverside.

-I'm actively looking for full-time Quantitative Researcher roles.
+I'm actively looking for full-time Quantitative Researcher or Data Science roles.

 My research interests include Non-parametric Statistics, High-dimensional Econometrics, Machine Learning, Causal Inference, and Empirical Process Theory.
 My work focuses on developing quantitative methods for real-world problems by understanding the fundamental aspects of the data-generating process.